luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 - Cellular Component (CC): cellular location **where** product exhibits its effect
 - Molecular function (MF): **How** does gene work?
 - Biological Process (BP): **What** is the gene product purpose?

-Searching GO: use http://geneontology.org/ or https://www.ebi.ac.uk/QuickGO/
+-
+GO terms are orgnised in directed acyclic graphs where relationships and heirachy are represented.
+View GO relationships at http://geneontology.org/ or https://www.ebi.ac.uk/QuickGO/

 # GO analysis